brodieberger/MMZero3Archipelago/README.md

   Gives you S-Rank at the end of every stage, guaranteeing EX Skill rewards.
 Will make some bosses harder.

 ## Known Bugs
-- Opening a disk then loading a level will cause the disk to be unloaded the next time the hub is revisited.
-This one is pretty egregious and will be fixed asap.

 - There are only 160 Secret Disks, the 20 disks that appear in the hub areas are currently not implemented in AP due to how I have the memory reading set up.
 They are still collectable in game, but they are just not going to be items or location checks.

 - Save states have the possibility to screw things up, but I am not sure where.

 - Theres probably some more bugs especially with world generation; I haven't really tested this too much.
 Seriously please help out.

 ## Planned Features
 - The primary planned feature is more routing changes.